himjl/ptap/docs/docs.md

 ### 4. Select 'landingPage_MechanicalTurkMTS_to_SR.html'.

- This will bring you to a "landing page", which is basically a webpage where the inputs to ptap are stored in the user's "local storage", which is a modern version of cookies.
+ This will bring you to a "landing page", which is a webpage where inputs to ptap are stored in the user's "local storage", which is a modern version of cookies.

- The landing page then redirects you to the main mkturk.html webpage.
+ The landing page then redirects the user to the main mkturk.html webpage.

  The Javascript in mkturk.html then looks inside of local storage, retrieves the inputs the landing page stored, and constructs the session.